JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 If you get stuck the wiki has a lot of good resources to help out.
 You also have very good indicators of how good you are doing, if it wins more its doing better.
 Finally, if you make your code more performant there are obvious benefits, the engine can analyze more and therefore do better.

+I only scratched the surface of chess engines.
+There are a lot of improvements I could make to make search faster/evaluation better.
+Maybe I'll revisit in the future...

 On the zig side, zig is a great language.
 Its simple to use but has a lot of power behind it.
 Using raylib with it reminded me and the early games I made in SDL and XNA.